 Most vineyard work is done manually, vines are treated with utmost care.
 During the growing season, the canopy of the vines is managed with every attention to details.
 Shoots are carefully positioned and leaves around the grape bunches are removed, all to ensure maximum sunlight exposure of the ripening fruit.
 Grapes are hand-harvested at optimal ripening levels and cropping levels are very low with just 5 to 6.5 tons per hectare.
 All this results in fully ripe grapes with considerable flavour concentration and textural weight, the wines are reflecting the unique terroir and the abundant sunshine of the area.
 The white wines are whole-bunch pressed and undergo natural fermentation the maturation is done on a minimal intervention basis, while the reds are carefully destemmed and reach the fermentation tank without crushing the berries.

 This philosophy guarantees that only the highest quality grapes, grown under the approved label of "Sustainable Winegrowing New Zealand", are made into Renato wines.
 About 50 tons of grapes can be harvested in a good year, but only a small quantity of the best parcels of fruit are selected to be processed separately and matured to become the high quality Renato wines.
 The current release includes three award winning white wines (Pinot Gris, Chardonnay, Sauvignon Blanc), and twu great reds (Pinot Noir and Merlot).
 Since its first release in 2003, every vintage of Renato Pinot Gris has been awarded Gold (at Air NZ Wine Awards) or Silver medals and 4 - 5 Star Ratings, an accolade to their outstanding consistency in quality.
-All other Renato wines have (in most vintages) scored at least 4 Stars or Silver medals at wine competitions and reputable publications such as Michael Cooper's Buyers Guide to NZ Wines, Bob Campbell's and Raymond Chan's Wine Reviews, Sam Kim's Wine Orbit, Gourmet Traveller Wine, Cuisine and Winestate.
+Most other Renato wines have (in most vintages) scored at least 4 Stars or Silver medals at wine competitions and reputable publications such as Michael Cooper's Buyers Guide to NZ Wines, Bob Campbell's and Raymond Chan's Wine Reviews, Sam Kim's Wine Orbit, Gourmet Traveller Wine, Cuisine and Winestate.